Pooler, Georgia

 Pooler is a city in Chatham County, Georgia, United States.
-According to the official 2020 U.S. census, the population was 25,711, up 34.3% from the 2010 population of 19,140.
+As of the 2020 census, Pooler had a population of 25,711.
 Pooler is located northwest of Savannah along Interstates 95 and 16.
 It comprises part of the Savannah metropolitan area.

 History

 The city was named for railroad employee Robert William Pooler.

 During the Civil War, Pooler was a railway stop called Pooler's Station—the last stop before Savannah on the Central of Georgia Railway.
 In December 1864, Pooler was a meeting place for Union officers led by William Tecumseh Sherman, who negotiated with Savannah authorities for the strategic port city's peaceful surrender.